azrielmt/global-life-expectancy-investigation/README.md

 # Global Life Expectancy Investigation

 ## Project Description/Outline:
+Using information from the Global Country Information Dataset 2023, we performed an investigation on average life expectancy.
+In addition to getting an overall picture of life expectancy around the world, both linear regression and logistic regression models were created.
+The linear regression models revealed the strength of each individual variable's relationship with life expectancy (more details on this follow in the analysis sections).
+The logistic regression models were created, trained, tested and compared to see which (if any) of the following categories of variables proved to be a better predictor of a country's average life expectancy:

+- Health(Medical) Factors:
+    - Birth Rate
+    - Fertility Rate
+    - Infant Mortality
+    - Maternal Mortality Ratio
+    - Physicians per Thousand
+- Financial(Economic) Factors:
+    - CPI
+    - CPI Change(%)
+    - Gasoline Price
+    - GDP
+    - Minimum Wage
+    - Population: Labor force participation (%)
+    - Total Tax Rate
+    - Unemployment rate
+- Living Conditions(Other) Factors:
+    - Density (P/Km2)
+    - Agricultural Land (%)
+    - Armed Forces Size
+    - CO2 Emissions
+    - Forested Area (%)
+    - Gross Primary Education Enrollment (%)
+    - Gross Tertiary Education Enrollment (%)
+    - Latitude
+    - Longitude
+    - Urban Percentage

+Analyses of these models can be found in the "General Analysis" section of this file.
 ## Repository Contents:
 - Resources Folder: Includes the SQL Query and both original and cleaned csv files used.
 - Tableau Images Project 4 Folder: Includes the four visualizations created by using Tableau.